Qunish/tripadvisor-scrapy-spider/README.md

 - These spiders are designed for educational and informational purposes.
 Always review and adhere to the website's terms of use and scraping guidelines.
 - Be prepared to adapt the spiders if TripAdvisor's website structure changes.
-- Safeguard your personal information, such as MongoDB connection details.

-## Legal Disclaimer

-This project is intended for educational purposes only.
-Use the spiders responsibly and in accordance with the terms of use of the websites you scrape.
-The creators of this project are not responsible for any misuse or legal issues arising from the use of these spiders.